-“Taboo Dan” as he is known on Tiki forums is an avid collector of all things Tiki and in 2008 he bought a postcard at an antique show that enticed him to learn more about the past of the Diner’s Rendezvous restaurant in Nanaimo.
+“Taboo Dan” as he is known on Tiki forums is an avid collector of all things Tiki and in 2008 he bought a postcard at an antique show that enticed him to learn more about the past of The Diner’s Rendezvous restaurant at 489 Wallace Street in Nanaimo.
 Here is Dan’s story:

 Grab yourself a drink…. oh….. you have one already!!
 Perfect!

 The following photo is the first card I found of a restaurant that was once located on Vancouver Island in Nanaimo, BC.
 It was called “The Diners Rendezvous” and was situated in the heart of Nanaimo.

 I was going through a large stack of cards when I noticed this one.
 It looked kind of cool with it’s 60’s looking decor, nice mural and bamboo on the wall.
 I didn’t notice at first, but it was actually a mirrored wall with bamboo below the mirrors and what looked to be a reflection of a night sky.

 The back of the card reads: “Air conditioned dining lounges and coffee shop.
 Dine under the stars or in our Pagoda Lounge and enjoy Delicious Canadian and authentic Chinese cuisine.
 Located in the heart of downtown Nanaimo, BC, next to the City Hall.”
 Only one of my cards was mailed and I can not make out the date.
 It does look like 1959 but can’t be sure.
 Strange that none of the three cards that I have had an address for this restaurant on them.
 I had to do a search and managed to track it down.

 The next card sealed the deal for me.
 I wasn’t sure about even buying the first card as I kind of gotta be specific with what I buy these days and couldn’t make up my mind.
 This second was in the same stack of mixed postcards at an antique show earlier in 2008.